tusuii/All-Pracs/README.md

 # All-Pracs
-place where Ill be uploading all practical files MSc.CS
+place where Ill be uploading all practical files MSc.CS If you want to support more opensource efforts star this repository

 ## Semester - I:
 * Algorithm for Optimization (AOA).